#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like squash, tomatoes, peppers, and cucumbers.
+Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like tomatoes, squash, peppers, and cucumbers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors